- Your brand reputation plays a critical role in every stage of the awareness funnel.

 Remember those reviews and comments we told you to respond to?
 It’s not just about responding; be sure to respond to customer feedback in a way that reassures the customer that you hear them and have taken steps to remedy the issue.
 Doing so can transform a dissatisfied customer into an impressed one, and your approach to the feedback will also register positively with anyone who sees the exchange, which ultimately boost your overall brand image.

 And like your social media engagement, your response to feedback isn’t just for the customer.
-For every customer that comes to you with a specific piece of feedback, you can assume there are countless customers who feel the same way but aren’t moved to leave feedback.
+For every customer that comes to you with a specific piece of feedback, you can assume there are countless more who feel the same way but remain silent.
 Fixing the issue, whether it’s a customer service hiccup or unclear product descriptions, will have a positive effect on your company’s bottom line.

 9. Improve your content marketing